-Unlike cervical cancer, there is currently no reliable screening or early detection test for ovarian cancer — the second most common gynecologic cancer in the United States.
-That is why it is important to pay attention to your body and notice unusual and persistent symptoms.
+Unlike cervical cancer, there is no reliable screening or early detection test for ovarian cancer — the second most common gynecologic cancer in the United States.
+That is why it is important to see your doctor if you notice unusual and persistent symptoms.

 - Back pain